D&D 5e Guide – How To Play A Fighter

 Pick this subclass if you want to blend martial mastery and magic.
 You can do a lot of damage and keep yourself fighting better, faster, harder.

 Psychic Warriors channel the power of their mind.
-This is a new, psionic type introduced in Tasha’s Cauldron, and it gives you extra powers somewhere between an Eldritch Knight and a Battlemaster Fighter.
+This is a new, psionic type introduced in Tasha’s Cauldron.
+It gives you extra powers somewhere between an Eldritch Knight and a Battlemaster Fighter.
 You’ll be able to deal psychic damage and gain some powerful movement options.

 Pick this subclass if you want to move around the battlefield and hit things hard and fast.

-Speaking of Tasha’s Cauldron, Rune Knights are an interesting option–they can draw upon special runes to transform themselves for the duration of a fight.
-With different options to pick from, you can make sure that once or twice a day, you can really go into your ultra-powerup mode and dish out damage.
+Speaking of Tasha’s Cauldron, Rune Knights are an interesting option.
+They can draw upon special runes to transform themselves for the duration of a fight.
+With different options to pick from, you can really go into your ultra-powerup mode and dish out damage.

-Pick this subclass if you want to have a power-up sequence in a fight, and you’d like to be able to pick and choose what you bring to each fight on the fly.
+Pick this subclass if you want to have a power-up sequence in a fight.
+It’s also great if you’d like to choose what you bring to each fight on the fly.

 Pick this class if you want to make the most out of a single moment in a fight.